 The Book of Esther in Hebrew

-The scroll is formed of 6 sheets containing 31 columns of the text with 12 or 13 lines, and col. 24 contains 11 lines divided into two parts.
+The scroll is formed of 6 sheets containing 31 columns of the text with 12 or 13 lines, and col. 24 contains 11 lines divided into two half-columns.

-The text is inscribed in the Hebrew square Italian-Sephardi script with very long tagin, in brown-black ink, on parchment sheets that are of medium thickness though not stiff.
-The side with the text and decoration is brighter.
-The blank side is very smooth.
+The text is inscribed in the Hebrew square Italian-Sephardi script with very long tagin in brown-black ink on parchment sheets.
+The side of the text and decoration is brighter than the blank side is very smooth.

 The ruling is invisible.